 I've been here and it was clean with english speaking staff, however be careful as most hostels like this have an 11pm curfew and you won't be able to get back in until 6am.
-I've also booked through wotif.com in Tokyo for standby rates on hotels and found some good deals. about 10 years ago
+I've also booked through wotif.com in Tokyo for standby rates on hotels and found some good deals. over 10 years ago

 I have stayed at a few spots in Tokyo.

 A very cheap Ryokan in Asakusa is Taito Ryokan.

 http://www.libertyhouse.gr.jp/ Its pretty low end but the area is good and at 3000Y you wont get much cheaper.
 It easy to get to from the subway.
 (There are other ryokans in Asakusa, do a search) Also, ask for the public bathhouse (sento) its quite an experience but a bit hard to find.

 Something (a lot) better is Hotel Kitcho in Nihonbashi which is an older part of Tokyo.
 Its a bit of a trek coming in fron Narita but once you are there it is on 2 main subway lines.
 It also has a japanese bathroom in the room and also an electronic toilet. (washlet) Cost was about $100au.
 I liked this one!